namekal/docker-sabnzbd-openvpn/README.md

 You need to specify your provider and credentials with environment variables, as well as mounting volumes where the data should be stored.
 An example run command to get you going is provided below.

-`#It also bundles an installation of Tinyproxy to also be able to proxy web traffic over your VPN as well as scripts for opening a port for Transmission if you are using PIA or Perfect Privacy providers.`

 GL HF!
 And if you run into problems, please check the README twice and try the gitter chat before opening an issue :)